Prime Factorization of ideals in commutative rings, with a focus on Krull rings: Nagata rings

 (7) $\Rightarrow$ (8) Note that $W \subseteq N$, so $R(X) = R[X]_N = (R[X]_W)_N = (R \langle X \rangle)_N$.
 Since $R \langle X \rangle$ is a general Krull ring, the result follows by Corollary~\ref{local-s-Krull}.

 (8) $\Rightarrow$ (2) Note that $N \subseteq N_u$, so $R[X]_{N_u} = (R[X]_N)_{N_u} = (R(X))_{N_u}$.
 Thus, the assertion follows directly from Corollary~\ref{local-s-Krull}. \end{proof}

 As in \cite{wm97}, we say that a $w$-Noetherian domain is a {\it strong Mori domain} (an SM domain).
 Hence, a $u$-Noetherian domain is just an SM domain.
+It is known that an integral domain $R$ is an SM domain if and only if $R[X]$ is an SM domain, if and only if $R[X]_{N_u}$ is a Noetherian domain \cite[Theorem 2.2]{c05}.
 A PIR is a Noetherian ring, so if $R$ is a general Krull ring, then $R[X]_{N_u}$ is a Noetherian ring by Theorem \ref{SKR[X]}.
-We next study when $R[X]_{N_u}$ is Noetherian, which is a natural extension of \cite[Theorem 2.2]{c05} that an integral domain $R$ is an SM domain if and only if $R[X]$ is an SM domain, if and only if $R[X]_{N_u}$ is a Noetherian domain.
+We next study when $R[X]$ and $R[X]_{N_u}$ are Noetherian.

 \begin{theorem} The following statements are equivalent for a ring $R$. \begin{enumerate} \item $R$ is a $u$-Noetherian ring.

 \item $R$ is a $w$-Noetherian ring.

 \item $R[X]$ is a $u$-Noetherian ring.